Kennedy Space Center Visitor Complex: History

 In 1995, Delaware North Companies was selected to operate the visitor center.
 Between 1995 and 2007, the visitors center went through many changes, including the improvement of restaurants, retail shops, buses, and new exhibits.
 It is also when the visitor complex got its current name, Kennedy Space Center Visitor Complex.
 Since then, the facility has been entirely self-supporting and receives no taxpayer or government funding.
 Kennedy Space Center Visitor Complex was voted the 8th best museum in the United States by Trip Advisor in 2016.
-The Visitor Complex has had a visitation increase in the 2010's, in part due to the addition of the Space Shuttle Atlantis on display, the decreasing popularity of nearby SeaWorld due to changing attitudes to welfare of animals in captivity as KSC was considered an alternative, and the increasing interest in STEM fields for children.
+The Visitor Complex has had a visitation increase in the 2010s, in part due to the addition of the Space Shuttle Atlantis on display, and the increasing interest in STEM fields for children.
 NASA renewed the contract with Delaware North Companies through 2028.